Get The Facts

 8. “No additional runoff is expected because of the asphalt paving.”

 Asphalt, when compared to stone dust, retains less water, which is harmful to the environment.
 Flooding is less significant with stone dust because some runoff during a storm is absorbed into the ground.
-By reducing the trail width from 15ft to 8ft runoff will also be drastically reduced.

 The NYC Public Design Commission recommended a STONE DUST surface for the Putnam Trail in May 2010.
 The Van Cortlandt Park Administrator Margot Perron said that, “strong support for the paved (asphalt) surface by community bike riders was sufficient in judgment of DPR” to overturn the qualified recommendation of the NYC Public Design Commission.
 Is this really how decisions are made now?
-Who are these “community bike riders” who make the decisions for everyone regarding how $2.41 million in taxpayers funds are spent?
+Who are these “community bike riders” who make the decisions for everyone else regarding how $2.41 million in taxpayers funds are spent?

 Parks is not telling the truth: